Broadening Target Distributions for Accelerated Diffusion Models via a Novel Analysis Approach: Introduction

 \section{Introduction}

 Generative modeling is a fundamental task in machine learning, aiming to generate samples out of a distribution similar to that of training data.
-Classical generative models include variational autoencoders (VAE) \cite{kingma2013vae}, generative adversarial networks (GANs) \cite{goodfellow2014gan}, and normalizing flows \cite{rezende2015normalizingflow}, etc. Recently, diffusion models \cite{sohldickstein2015,ho2020ddpm} have arisen as an extremely appealing generative model and have received wide popularity due to their state-of-the-art performance for a variety of tasks, including text/image/video generation and other generative tasks.
-See \cite{diffusion-survey-song,diffusion-survey-croitoru,diffusion-survey-medical} for surveys of diffusion models in different applications.
+Classical generative models include variational autoencoders (VAE) \citep{kingma2013vae}, generative adversarial networks (GANs) \citep{goodfellow2014gan}, and normalizing flows \cite{rezende2015normalizingflow}, etc. Recently, diffusion models \citep{sohldickstein2015,ho2020ddpm,song2019ncsn} have arisen as an appealing generative model and have received wide popularity due to their excellent performance over a variety of tasks and applications as summarized in many surveys of diffusion models \citep{diffusion-survey-song,diffusion-survey-croitoru,diffusion-survey-medical}.

-The empirical success of diffusion models has also motivated theoretical studies, aiming to characterize the convergence of diffusion model processes.
-Most theoretical interests have focused on \textbf{continuous-time} diffusion models, i.e., stochastic differential equation (SDE) based formulations \cite{song2020sde}, given their close relationship to Langevin Monte-Carlo samplers and many SDE tools available for use (see \Cref{sec:intro-works}).
-In particular, given time-averaged $L^2$ score estimation error \cite{hyvarinen2005scorematch}, polynomial-time convergence guarantees have been established for wide families of target distributions \cite{debortoli2021bridge,chen2023sampling,lee2023general,chen2023improved,benton2023linear,pedrotti2023predcorr,conforti2023fisher}.

-However, from the application side, many generative samplers, including those state-of-the-art ones, employ \textbf{discrete-time} denoising diffusion probabilistic models (DDPMs) \cite{ho2020ddpm}.
-See \cite[Table~1]{diffusion-survey-croitoru} and \cite[Figure~5]{diffusion-survey-medical} for a list of algorithms used in the literature.
-In contrast to {\em continuous-time} diffusion models which are extensively studied, {\em discrete-time} diffusion models are largely unexplored theoretically.
-Existing techniques for continuous-time models are not directly transferable to their discrete-time counterparts.
-The only work that analyzes the discrete-time diffusion models is \cite{li2023faster}, which provided a non-asymptotic convergence guarantee for denoising diffusion probabilistic models (DDPMs), but only for distribution with {\em bounded support} set.